GSA-TTS/FAC-transition-site/src/status/findings.md

 While Federal users transition to our [advanced search interface]({{config.baseUrl}}/dissemination/search/advanced/), we'll be providing a daily export of new submissions with findings.
 These workbooks will provide a summary of audits with findings submitted each day. **Audits without findings aren't included.**

-We will explore the utility of these exports with partners, and collect community input regarding these exports at our April office hours.

 ## About the workbooks

 The workbooks below provide a summary of audits that had findings.
 Each workbook represents one day of submissions.